glonorce/file-converter/README.md

 ## ⚠️ Known Limitations

 - **Complex Tables:** Tables with 10+ columns, merged cells, or color-coded (heat-map) styling may not extract with 100% accuracy.
 - **Font Encoding Issues:** Some PDFs have improperly encoded Turkish characters (ş, ğ, ı, ü, ö, ç).
-The Healer corrects most errors but cannot guarantee 100% accuracy.
+The Healer corrects most errors.
+(This is now largely solved by the new Auto-OCR feature).
 - **Recommendation:** Manually review the printout for critical documents.

 ## 👤 Author / Yazar